forceedge01/behat-sql-extension/README.md

 You can perform a LIKE clause with the following format:

 ```
-Then I should have a "user" with "user_agent:%Firefox%"
+Then I should have a "user" with "user_agent:%Firefox%" in the database
 ```

 ### Re-using values from another record